 Gathering local cuisine

-The market is not only for shopping and sightseeing, but it is also a place for people to have a chance to enjoy local food.
+The market is not only for shopping and sightseeing, but it is also a place for people to have a chance to enjoy local food and learn more about Vietnamese cuisine.

-From the countryside to the city and from plains to mountains, nearly any market has areas dedicated to selling indigenous food.
+From the countryside to the city and from plains to mountains in Vietnam, nearly any market has areas dedicated to selling indigenous food.
 Typically, there is a food market near the Old Town of Hoi An, and the street food market in Saigon near the Ben Thanh Market.

 Coming to the market, some people want to eat a cup of cold sweet soup for a hot day.
 The others like to taste fragrant pho, or like fresh rolls.
 Depending on each region, every time you go to the market, you can smell, watch, and try the unique local flavors.